InterLinked1/phreakscript/README.md

 PhreakScript must be run as root, even if Asterisk does not run as root.

 PhreakScript is primarily supported on Debian-based Linux systems.
 Support has also been added for FreeBSD.
 Pull requests to add support for other Linux distros or BSD are welcome.

+### License

+PhreakScript itself is licensed under the Apache 2.0 License.
+This includes any scripts in this repository.

+However, any Asterisk modules ("C" code) in this repository (such as those that may be installed by PhreakScript) are licensed under the GNU General Public License Version 2 (GPLv2), per the Asterisk licensing terms.

+If you have copyright or licensing doubts, please refer to any copyrights and licensing terms in individual source files.

 ### Documentation